akuklev/HOCC/README.md

 (co)monads and interpreting expressions involving substructural types via do-notation.

-This way we'll also obtain the ultimate type system for concurrent interactive programming possibly making Kotlin the first thoroughly typed general purpose programming language.
+This way we'll also obtain the ultimate type system for concurrent interactive programming possibly making Kotlin the first general purpose programming language thoroughly susceptable to internal reasoning.

 ## Embracing biconstructive proofs
 We'll discuss that in presence of affine types, we also have room for biconstructive propositions and proofs,